MockLogic/ScionsOfFarstarFoundryVTT/README.md

 **Philosophy:** The Scion is a specialized feature of the Faction, not a separate entity.

 #### 2. Threat Front (GM Tool)
-A **highly configurable sheet** that can represent anything threatening the colony:
+ **highly configurable sheet** that can represent anything threatening the colony:
 - Rival factions (skills + capabilities)
 - Environmental hazards (magnitude ratings)
 - Alien swarms (hive capabilities)